arzoo14/PCP_Books_Demo/README.md

 # PCP Books

-This repository demonstrates a small example of [PCP Books](https://pcp-books.readthedocs.io/en/latest/) hosted on Read the Docs.
+This repository demonstrates a small example of [PCP Books](https://pcp-books.readthedocs.io/en/latest/) hosted with the help of Read the Docs.